SEPT 2022 dates are June 26th- July 2nd

 With a heavy dose of the latest and greatest science and engineering research delivered by MIT researchers and lecturers, SEPT reaches teachers in a unique way through a drink of knowledge from the MIT "firehose."
 The program captures a snapshot of MIT and delivers it to teachers for one week every summer.
-Since covid has brought restrictions to on campus events, we held a virtual 2020 SEPT and will be holding a virtual 2021 SEPT this summer.
+Since covid has brought restrictions to on campus events, we held a virtual 2020 and 2021 SEPT.
+We are hoping to invite our selected 2020 teachers for an on campus event this summer!

 Typical week of SEPT: